 Consequently, it takes at least two minor versions to drop any APIs after the first deprecation.
+Since each minor update is made for every six weeks, this dropping procedure takes at least 12 weeks (~ 3 months).

 6.3.2 API Changes and Its Preparation